Nonlinear Modeling for Soft Pneumatic Actuators via Data-Driven Parameter Estimation: INTRODUCTION

 Dynamical modeling of soft robots is a common topic, including the construction of bending models for soft actuators using methods such as the piece-wise constant curvature approach~\cite{c14}, Cosserat rod model~\cite{c15}, and Lagrange equation~\cite{c16}.
 While these methods yield accuracy, they entail complex modeling processes.
 Recent studies~\cite{c9, c10, c11, c12} have proposed modeling soft pneumatic systems as second-order dynamic systems, determining damping ratios and natural frequencies through response fitting.
 Second-order equations offer simplicity and accuracy at lower bending angles but become less accurate at higher angles.
 Combining Euler's bending beam theory~\cite{c18} and Ludwick's Law~\cite{c22} may provide a feasible, useful, and accurate dynamic model.

-This paper proposes a nonlinear parameter-varying modeling of soft pneumatic actuators and provides a method to estimate the parameters within the model.
-Firstly, the Ludwick's Law whose elongation term has fractional power is introduced.
+This paper proposes a nonlinear modeling of soft pneumatic actuators and presents a data-driven method to estimate the parameters within the model.
+Firstly, Ludwick's Law whose elongation term has fractional power is introduced.
 The fractional power is found to be influenced by material properties such as tensile stress, Young's modulus, and mixed viscosity.
-Those properties are used to build a least squares model for parameter estimations.
-Given those material properties of a new material, users can estimate the fractional power of the nonlinear term.
+Those properties are used to build a least squares model for fractional power estimations.
 The theory is further implemented to build a nonlinear dynamic model for two soft pneumatic actuators.
-The parameter-varying model is proposed to improve accuracy for some soft materials.
-The nonlinear dynamic equations of two actuators exhibit similar responses to the true responses during experimentation.
+The nonlinear model is proposed to improve accuracy for some soft materials.
+The responses generated by the nonlinear dynamic equation for two actuators closely match the actual experimental responses.
 In summary, the proposed method serves as an alternative modeling approach for soft pneumatic actuators.

 To understand the contributions of this paper in a comparative manner, related works are discussed.
 Lee and Brojan~\cite{c22,Brojan2009large} proposed the idea of using Ludwick's Law to model large deflection components.
-This work extends the idea and proposed an approach to estimate the fractional power for various soft materials.
+In this work, we extend that idea by proposing an approach to estimate the fractional power for various soft materials.
 Beda~\cite{c31} utilized a mathematical method to estimate parameters in hyperelastic models.
 By contrast, this research aims to use material properties to estimate a parameter within a nonlinear model.
 Porte et al.~\cite{c30} studied the influences of temperature and humidity on material properties of soft materials.
-In our work, we explore the influences of material properties on the nonlinearity of soft materials.
+In our work, we explore the influences of material properties on the nonlinearity and deformability of soft materials.
 Xaview~\cite{c9} and Wang~\cite{c11} modeled a soft robotic system as a second-order system, and the system parameters are obtained by using curve fitting.
 However, our work implemented a second-order nonlinear dynamic equation and the parameters are estimated by material properties.
 To conclude, we seek to study the stress-strain relationship of soft materials and provide an alternative and functional modeling approach for soft robots.